 Session Titles and Descriptions

-These four sessions give attendees a place to focus on issues and information with relevance for everyone.
-Market research, case studies, new thinking, and innovations will provide centering opportunities and resources to bring into the Problem-Solving Seminars.
+These three sessions give attendees a place to focus on issues and information relevant for everyone.
+Market research, case studies, new thinking, and innovations will provide centering opportunities and resources to support you and your team.

-Read something wonderful lately?
+Read something extraordinary lately?
 How about a book report or, in the spirit of collaboration, a book club to invite others to talk about their take on a book you identify?

 Show and Tell was always the best part of elementary school, right?
-Have you been somewhere interesting and have photos and videos and a story to share?
+Have you been somewhere exciting and have photos and videos and a story to share?
 Bring it!
-Has your team made something really cool?
+Has your team made something cool?
 Show us!

-Geek out with some cool tips and tricks to look at performance data, set up templates, or anything that you know how to do that someone might delight in learning.
+Geek out with some cool tips and tricks to look at performance data, set up templates, or anything you know how to do that someone might enjoy learning.

 Create a moment.
 Lead a meditation, yoga class, or sing-along.
-Give us a break from all of the intense, amazing conversations and a few minutes to refresh our brains and perspectives.
+Give us a break from the intense, amazing conversations and a few minutes to refresh our brains and perspectives.

 Find Your Flock

-While we know that higher ed folks face a lot of similar challenges there are nuances to be considered in the context of institution type, markets served and location, to name a few.
-On Tuesday and at each breakfast you will have a lot of options to join a table of attendees who will have something in common with you and your campus.
+While we know that higher ed folks face a lot of similar challenges, there are nuances to be considered in the context of institution type; markets served, and location, to name a few.
+On Tuesday and at each breakfast, you will have many options to join a table of attendees who will have something in common with you and your campus.
 Interested in learning more about a different type of institution or considering a move to a new part of the country, find a new flock to perch with for a moment or two.

-At registration, we’ll share the Find Your Flock categories we’ve come up with and give you the opportunity to request something new.
+At registration, we’ll share the Find Your Flock categories we’ve come up with and allow you to request something new.